Kidney Disease and Type 2 Diabetes: Secondary Service Connection

 How Does Type 2 Diabetes Lead to Kidney Disease?

-Diabetes is a disease in which your body does not make enough insulin, a hormone that regulates the amount of sugar in your body, or cannot use normal amounts of insulin properly.
-As type 2 diabetes progresses, additional complications can develop, including kidney disease.
+As type 2 diabetes progresses, meaning your body does not make enough insulin or cannot use the insulin it makes properly, additional complications such as kidney disease can develop.
 According to the National Kidney Foundation, type 2 diabetes is one of the leading causes of kidney disease.
 Specifically, 10 to 40 percent of individuals with type 2 diabetes will eventually suffer from kidney failure.
-Furthermore, people suffering from both diabetes and kidney disease have a worse prognosis than people with kidney disease alone.
+The National Institute of Diabetes and Digestive and Kidney Diseases also estimates that type 2 diabetes is the leading cause of chronic kidney disease and kidney failure, accounting for nearly 44 percent of new cases of kidney failure in the U.S. Furthermore, research shows that people suffering from both diabetes and kidney disease have a worse prognosis than people with kidney disease alone.

 Type 2 diabetes can cause damage to the kidneys and lead to kidney disease in a number of ways, including: